cylc/cylc-admin/docs/howto/create-a-release.md

 automatically created on the conda-forge feedstock.

 - Follow the instructions on the PR.
-- Check the dependencies are upto date, some projects e.g. cylc-flow have a Conda environment file in the reop.
+- Check the dependencies are up to date, some projects e.g. cylc-flow have a Conda environment file in the repo.
 - Once approved merge the PR to make the release.

 As there are inter-dependencies amongst the Cylc 8 parts, you should